StarKRE22/Atomic/Docs/Entities/Lifecycle/Manual.md

-# 🧩 Lifecycle Contracts & Subscriptions
+# 🧩 Lifecycle System

-Define standardized interfaces and subscriptions for different stages of an entity or world lifecycle, such as initialization, enabling, and ticking. **Subscriptions** provide a declarative mechanism to register actions that execute automatically at specific lifecycle events.
+Defines standardized interfaces and subscriptions for different stages of an entity or world lifecycle, such as initialization, enabling, and ticking. **Subscriptions** provide a declarative mechanism to register actions that execute automatically at specific lifecycle events.
 Lifecycle contracts serve as parent interfaces for [IEntity](../Entities/IEntity.md) and [IEntityWorld](../Worlds/IEntityWorld.md).